Getting a Home Loan in Australia if you're living overs...

 A mortgage is typically the biggest monthly expense a household can have.
 If you get into financial trouble or rack up too much debt, you may experience mortgage stress.
 Even the rising cost of living, such as high fuel prices and expensive groceries could create a challenge for household budgets.

 Mortgage stress is when a household finds it difficult to pay their bills and also over their home loan repayments.
-While there are varied definitions of what mortgage stress is but it’s most commonly defined as a household spending more than 30% of their pre-tax income on their home loan repayments.
+While there are varied definitions of what mortgage stress is, it’s most commonly defined as a household spending more than 30% of their pre-tax income on their home loan repayments.

 Be realistic about what you can afford when choosing a home to make sure you can easily repay your home loan.
 A loan repayment calculator is a useful tool to help understand how much you can afford to borrow given your budget.

 Have you had a home loan health check recently?
 Assessing your home loan every couple of years will give you an idea of whether or not, your mortgage is still right for you and your needs and whether your lender still offers a competitive rate in the market.